 Staple Food Items Available Through The Friendship Club

-For Friendship Club and SAFE Program Participants and their families only: If you need food relief during this challenging time, we have these staple items available for participants and families:
+For Friendship Club and SAFE Program Participants and their families only: If you need food relief during this challenging time and have trouble accessing food distributions at Interfaith Food Ministries or the Food Bank, or simply need to supplement what you do get from these distributions, we have these staple items available for participants and families:

 - black beans